developer-ocansey/mainor-exam-ds-algorithm-2019/README.md

-# mainor-exam-ds-algorithm-2019
-Exam for EUAS 2019 Algorithms and data structures - Aleksandr Tavgen . by Antonio Emmanuel Ocansey
+# Exam for EUAS 2019 Algorithms and data structures

+Antonio Emmanuel Ocansey

+## Describe Linked List and Queue

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+## Complexity of Algorithms O(N) meaning and examples

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.